chmp/rust-wrappers/Readme.md

     ```

 To generate the `js_wasm_bindgen` example, the [`wasm-bindgen`][wasm-bindgen]
-CLI needs to be installed.
-To so run:
+CLI needs to be installed via:

 ```bash
 cargo install wasm-bindgen-cli